A Harder-Narasimhan theory for Kisin modules: The tensor product theorem

 To apply the calculations of \cite[Lem.~2]{totaro1996}, we note that in order to translate between Totaro's use of decreasing filtrations and our use of increasing filtrations, one should use the relation $\deg_\alpha S = -\deg^\mathrm{dec}_{-\alpha} S$, where ``$\deg^\mathrm{dec}_{\beta}$'' refers to the degree with respect to the decreasing filtration associated to a cocharacter $\beta$.
 Then Totaro calculates that $\mu_\cL(x,-\alpha)$ is the positive multiple

 of the normalized slope difference function $f(S_x, \alpha)$ according to the filtration induced by $\alpha$.

 The upshot is that $S_x$ is semi-stable if and only if $x \in X^{ss}_\cL$.
-Likewise, the Kempf-Ness stratification of the unstable locus $X\backslash X^{ss}_\cL$ is enumerated by the Kempf filtration of the subspaces associated to the points of this locus.
+Likewise, the Kempf--Ness stratification of the unstable locus $X\backslash X^{ss}_\cL$ is enumerated by the Kempf filtration of the subspaces associated to the points of this locus.
 We record this in Proposition \ref{prop:KN=K}, below, after establishing definitions.

-We now set up notation for the Kempf-Ness stratification of $X$, explaining how the structures of \S\ref{subsec:GIT} are realized on vector spaces when they are applied to the Grassmannian.
+We now set up notation for the Kempf--Ness stratification of $X$, explaining how the structures of \S\ref{subsec:GIT} are realized on vector spaces when they are applied to the Grassmannian.
 Because increasing filtrations associated to cocharacters $\alpha$ of $G$ are associated with the action of the cocharacter $-\alpha$ on $X$, from now on we will label objects with $\alpha$ that are actually associated to $-\alpha$ in \S\ref{subsec:GIT}.
 For example, $P_\alpha$ will denote the parabolic subgroup of $G$ associated to the cocharacter $-\alpha$.

 As usual, write $(M^i_\alpha, N^j_\alpha)$ for the increasing filtration associated to $\alpha$.
 Also note that the action of $\alpha$ on $(M,N)$ allows us to view $\gr^i_\alpha M$ as a direct summand of $M$, and likewise for $\gr^j_\alpha N \subset N$.
 We observe that the isotypical space of weight $\ell \in \bZ$ of the action of $\alpha$ on $M \otimes_k N$ is the direct summand